AdobeDocs/campaign-standard.en/help/administration/using/managing-groups-and-users.md

    ![](assets/manage_security_group_9.png)

-The newly created security groups are now created in the Admin console.
+The newly created security groups are now created in the Admin Console.
 For them to be completely synced, you also need to create them in Adobe Campaign.

 The Administrator user has to create the set of security groups that are used to assign organizational units: Geometrixx and Geometrixx Clothes.
 To learn how to create organizational units, see [Creating and managing units](../../administration/using/organizational-units.md#creating-and-managing-units) .

-1. Click the **Adobe** logo, in the top left corner, then select **[!UICONTROL Administration > Users & Security > Security groups]**.
+1. Click the **Adobe** logo, in the top-left corner, then select **[!UICONTROL Administration > Users & Security > Security groups]**.
 1. Create your new security group and specify its **[!UICONTROL Label]** and **[!UICONTROL ID]**.

-   The ID needs to be the same as the one chosen in the Admin console.
+   The ID needs to be the same as the one chosen in the Admin Console.

 1. In the **[!UICONTROL User access]** field, assign organizational unit.
 Here, the Geometrixx security group is assigned the **[!UICONTROL All]** organizational unit.